AndrewJBateman/ionic-angular-world-data/README.md

 ## Navigation/Pages

-* **Nav side-bar:** countries, categories, favorites, search, about, change language, dark theme toggle + Unsplash image with credit.
-Change color of tabs bar - add blue top border??
+* **Nav side-bar:** Working. countries, categories, favorites, search, about, change language, dark theme toggle + Unsplash image with credit.
+Add languages.
-* **TODO** add menu close function.
-* **TODO** search bar in header to search for country from list.

 * **Countries page:** Working.
 Displays mat-card list of countries, displaying country flag, title, capital and region, for 'all' and 5 region sub-categories.
 Clicking on a country list item will show the country detail ( no routing required - all done using *ngIf in the html content :-)).
 **TODO:**
 * Add filter in API fetch pipe method to separate out each region into its own array - saves http calls.
-* Correct error message with name.
 * Stop scroll when user reached the bottom.
 * Complete search bar at top.
-* Add floating button to country-detail to add to favourites?
 * Add code so Map button will route to a (Google) Map view of the country.

-* **Oceans page** Header done.
-Popover working.
-Create card content.
+* **Oceans page** Working.
+Displays a mat-card for each ocean using data from a local json file and an *ngFor loop.
+Menu popover with links to further info for each ocean.
+It was decided not to add 'favourites functionality' as there are only 5 oceans and they are easy to find.

 * **Favourites** Shows a nice image with text below if there are no favourites.
 **TODO**
-* Change top right popover to do something else.
-* Add code to store favourites.
+* Add code to store/clear favourites.

 * **About** Working.
 Displays Unsplash image with author credit and short info about the app with links to APIs used.
 Header includes popover with working links to Author Website, Github Repo & a contact page.
 **TODO** add code so contact form is sent.